Spargel Quiche: German Quiche with White Asparagus

 Divide one of the eggs, whisk the egg white.
 Remove the tart shell from the oven after baking, remove the beans and foil and immediately brush on the egg white.
 Bake for 10 more minutes without covering up.

-Whisk together sour cream, egg yolk, remaining eggs, 1/2 tsp salt, 1/2 tsp freshly ground pepper and finely grated parmesan.
+Whisk together sour cream, egg yolk, remaining eggs, ½ teaspoon salt, ½ teaspoon freshly ground pepper and finely grated parmesan.
 Distribute the asparagus onto the tart shell, then top with the quiche custard.
 Bake for 35 to 45 minutes on the second from the bottom rack.
 Remove from oven and let rest for 10 minutes before garnishing with sprouts and serving.

 Schlumberger Grüner Veltliner